Davis1776/Weather_Impact_on_Home_Sales_ETL_Project/README.md

 •   Transforming the U.S. Census housing related data

-•   Fields were converted to integer using .astype.
+•   Fields were converted to integer using .astype

 •   The first dataframe, us_census_df, called pulled data from all 50 states.
-We created a second dataframe, IN_census, and verified the data contained 92 rows - one for each of Indiana's 92 counties.
+We created a second dataframe, IN_census, and verified the data contained 92 rows - one for each of Indiana's 92 counties

-•   The county and state fields were pulled as FIPS codes and the "us" dependency, the FIPS codes were converted to state and county names.
+•   The county and state fields were pulled as FIPS codes and the "us" dependency, the FIPS codes were converted to state and county names

-•   Columns were re-sorted for a more natural looking arrangement.
+•   Columns were re-sorted for a more natural looking arrangement

 •   The final dataframe, IN_census_3, was also set to a csv file called IN_census_file.csv